Wednesday, 20 March 2024

 Viewing the old bridge from under the new

-Where the two routes merge south of Queenborough the bus appeared to do an un-necessary left turn in the direction of Queenborough between Aldi and Morrison but then returned the way it had come to take the A249 briefly before swinging right at the lights and making for Halfway where there were signs for Sheppey United FC.
+Where the two routes merge south of Queenborough the bus appeared to do an un-necessary left turn in the direction of Queenborough between Aldi and Morrisons but then returned the way it had come to take the A249 briefly before swinging right at the lights and making for Halfway where there were signs for Sheppey United FC.
 We persisted along this road into Minster and then turned left to continue onto a road called Breakneck Hill.
-This led to the sea front, although there was very little one could see of the sea as there was either a shingle bank or a high sea wall as we swung West and ran towards Sheerness itself.
-We entered Sheerness at 1359 and made our way around the south of the town as the business district seemed to rather car free and thus I wasn't able to get a good shot of the windmill as we circled around it.
-The final stop was next to the Tesco having passed the railway station a little earlier and I disembarked at 1406.
+This led to the sea front, although there was very little one could see of the sea as there was either a shingle bank or a high sea wall as we swung west and ran towards Sheerness itself.
+We entered Sheerness at 1359 and made our way around the south of the town as the business district seemed to be rather car free and thus I wasn't able to get a good shot of the windmill as we circled around it.
+The final stop was next to the Tesco's having passed the railway station a little earlier and I disembarked at 1406.

 A brief view of the sea from over the shingle bank between Minster and Sheerness